Home Compare EQR vs PSPN.SW

 Equity Residential vs PSP Swiss Property: Which Stock Looks Stronger in 2026?

-PSP Swiss Property holds the cleaner structural position, with stability as the main driver and growth adding further support.
+PSP Swiss Property holds the cleaner structural position, with stability as the main driver and valuation adding further support.
+Equity Residential still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Equity Residential, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with PSP Swiss Property, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (EQR: Russell 1000, PSPN.SW: STOXX 600).